Kephson/reint_downloadmanager/Documentation/Configuration/Index.rst

 			settings {
 				# use redirecting to the file instead of a download header for all files
 				redirecttofile = {$plugin.tx_reintdownloadmanager.settings.redirecttofile}
+				# add the modification date when redirecting to file
+				addfiletstamp = {$plugin.tx_reintdownloadmanager.settings.addfiletstamp}
 				# Include JavaScript for file search
 				includedefaultjs = {$plugin.tx_reintdownloadmanager.settings.includedefaultjs}
 				# Include default CSS